The presence of White students and the emergence of Black-White within-school inequalities: two interaction-based mechanisms: Sample and variable selection for model initialization

 Given this empirical initialization of model variables, further restrictions to the sample of interest are useful.
 I emphasize that by introducing these further restrictions, I am not concerned with achieving a nationally representative sample.
 Rather, the goal here is to select schools which can ground model variables on some empirical reality, avoiding the use of purely hypothetical distributions.
-First, I restrict the sample to schools with at least 10 Black and 10 White students in the \nth{12} grade cohort.\footnote{The variance of model outcomes can become very high when the number of agents from a given race group is very small.} Second, because the model only contains Black and White agents, I concentrate on schools where the AP mathematics enrollment rate for Black and White students (combined) is higher than 5\%.
+First, I restrict the sample to schools with at least 10 Black and 10 White students in the \nth{12} grade cohort.
+Second, because the model only contains Black and White agents, I concentrate on schools where the AP mathematics enrollment rate for Black and White students (combined) is higher than 5\%.
 Third, because some of my measures used for model initialization are calculated at the district-level, I narrow my analysis to school districts with only one high school institution---which, presumably, can increase the reliability of these measures at the high-school level.
-Finally, Algebra 1 enrollment in grades 7 and 8 should be non-zero for Blacks and Whites (combined) and the share of parents with at least a BA degree should be non-zero for Blacks and Whites (combined).\footnote{I also impose that all empirical variables must be non-missing, which removes 2 high schools from the sample.} Together, these filters total to 530 high schools which are used for model initialization.
+Finally, Algebra 1 enrollment in grades 7 and 8 should be non-zero for Blacks and Whites (combined) and the share of parents with at least a BA degree should be non-zero for Blacks and Whites (combined).\footnote{Variables must be non-missing, which removes 2 high schools from the sample.} Together, these filters total to 530 high schools which are used for model initialization.